sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

 problem, the solution algorithms, and the output, respectively.
 Note, that the structure of such config files is explained in-depth in the `documentation of the configparser module <https://docs.python.org/3/library/configparser.html>`_.
+In particular, the order of the entries in each section is arbitrary.

+Moreover, we remark that CASHOCS has a default behavior for almost all of these parameters, which is triggered when they are **NOT** specified in the config file, and we will discuss this behavior for each parameter in this tutorial.
-Also note that a summary of all parameters as well as their default values can be found at :ref:`the end of this page <config_ocp_summary>`
+A summary of all parameters as well as their default values can be found at :ref:`the end of this page <config_ocp_summary>`.